CDRT/mk_docs/docs/guides/cv/index.md

 - **Device - Device settings - Power - Turn off Battery temperature**: The battery temperature is a new section.
 When this policy is enabled, the section will be hidden.

+- **Device - Device settings - Microphone - Turn off Smart noice cancelling**: This Group Policy setting affects the Smart noise cancelling setting in the Microphone tab in Commercial Vantage. **Enabled**: Enabling this setting turns off and hides the Smart noise cancelling feature from Commercial Vantage.
+In case the noise cancelling settings have been modified prior to enabling this group policy, all the changes will be rolled back and the settings will be reset to default. **Disabled**: If you disable this setting, the Smart noise cancelling feature will be visible and the users will be able to update the settings through Commercial Vantage. **Not Configured**: Leaving this setting unconfigured maintains the default behavior.
+Users can freely access and update the Smart noise cancelling settings in the Microphone page in Commercial Vantage.

 - The **WiFi Security** policy has been renamed to **Network**

 - The **Turn off Modes** policy is moved to **Device - Device settings**